Francis Lawrence: Career

-He eventually joined a major new production company and his successful career as music video director, having worked with stars Rihanna, Green Day, Britney Spears, Black Eyed Peas, Jay-Z, Melanie C, Avril Lavigne, Aerosmith, Janet Jackson, Jennifer Lopez, Lady Gaga, Fastball, Lisa Marie Presley, Destiny's Child, Garbage, Gwen Stefani, Pink, Shakira, Nelly Furtado, En Vogue, Monica, Missy Elliott, and the Backstreet Boys.
+He eventually joined a major new production company and his successful career as music video director includes having worked with stars Rihanna, Green Day, Britney Spears, Black Eyed Peas, Jay-Z, Melanie C, Avril Lavigne, Aerosmith, Janet Jackson, Jennifer Lopez, Lady Gaga, Fastball, Lisa Marie Presley, Destiny's Child, Garbage, Goo Goo Dolls, Gwen Stefani, Shakira, Pink, Nelly Furtado, En Vogue, Monica, Missy Elliott, Justin Timberlake, and the Backstreet Boys.
 In 2002, he won a Latin Grammy Award for Best Short Music Video for directing Shakira's "Suerte" music video.
 He has also directed numerous commercials for clients such as Coca-Cola, L'Oréal, Calvin Klein, Pepsi-Cola, Maybelline, Kid's Footlocker, Bacardi, McDonald's, GAP, Bud Light, CoverGirl, Oldsmobile, and Disneyland.
 In 2005, his feature-film debut was Constantine, based on the Hellblazer comic book, starring Keanu Reeves.

 In 2007, he directed I Am Legend (based on the Richard Matheson novel), with Will Smith.
 In 2011, he directed Water for Elephants.
 In 2012, Lawrence directed and executive produced the pilot episode of the Fox paranormal series Touch.
 He is currently signed to DNA Inc. In 2011, he won a Grammy Award for Best Music Video, Short Form for directing Lady Gaga's "Bad Romance" music video.

 In April 2012, Lionsgate announced that Lawrence had been selected to direct the film adaptation of the novel Catching Fire.
 The book and film were the sequel to the blockbuster hit The Hunger Games, starring Jennifer Lawrence (no relation).
 This film adaptation of The Hunger Games was directed by Gary Ross, and both novels were written by Suzanne Collins.
 Lawrence was officially confirmed as the director for the film on May 3, 2012.

 He returned to direct the two final parts of the series, The Hunger Games: Mockingjay – Part 1 (2014) and Part 2 (2015).
 Lawrence is currently working on a film adaptation of the novel Survivor by Chuck Palahniuk.

-He most recently directed Red Sparrow, based on the novel of the same name by Jason Matthews, and featuring The Hunger Games star Jennifer Lawrence and Joel Edgerton.
+Lawrence directed Red Sparrow, based on the novel of the same name by Jason Matthews, and featuring The Hunger Games star Jennifer Lawrence and Joel Edgerton.
 The film was released on March 2, 2018.